 Q. How many requests may I submit per day?

 A. The limit is two Scan & Deliver requests per patron per working day.
 You can place more than two but we promise only to process the first two requests received on that working day.

 A. Once your request has been placed it will be listed in the 'Requests' section of your SOLO MyAccount.
 When the request has been dealt with you will receive an e-mail status update with details of how to collect your scan, a request for clarification of your requirements or a rejection notification.

 A. A flat rate of £2.00 per request.

 Q. How do I pay for Scan & Deliver?

 A. Payment is made through PCAS accounts, the system used for photocopying, printing, and scanning across Bodleian Libraries.
 You will need to know your PCAS username and password and have sufficient credit.

 Q. I don't have a PCAS account, what should I do?

 A. All card holders have a system-generated PCAS account using the same details required to access Bodleian wifi, reading room PCs and, for external readers, login to SOLO.
-The username is the 7 digit number on your card and the password was originally set to your date of birth in this format ddMMMyyyy.
-The password can be reset at register.bodleian.ox.ac.uk.
-You can add credit to your PCAS account here (https://bodleian.pcounterwebpay.com) using a credit or debit card.
+The username is the 7 digit number on your card and the password can be set at register.bodleian.ox.ac.uk.
+You can add credit to your PCAS account here (https://www.oxforduniversityshops.co.uk/pcas) using a credit or debit card.